AngryProgrammerInside/NC-API-Documentation/README.md

 |UserRoleList|

 # Appendix F - Common Error Codes

+\#    Connection-error (https): There was an error downloading ..

-#1012 - Thrown when mandatory settings are not present in "settings".
+\#    1012 - Thrown when mandatory settings are not present in "settings".

+\#    2001 - Required parameter is null - Thrown when null values are entered as inputs.

+\#    2001 - Unsupported version - Thrown when a version not specified above is entered as input.

+\#    2001 - Thrown when a bad username-password combination is input, or no PSA integration has been set up.

-#2100 - Thrown when invalid MSP N-central credentials are input.
+\#    2100 - Thrown when invalid MSP N-central credentials are input.

+\#    2100 - Thrown when MSP-N-central credentials with MFA are used.

+\#    3010 - Maximum number of users reached.

+\#    3012 - Specified email address is already assigned to another user.

+\#    3014 - Creation of a user for the root customer (CustomerID 1) is not permitted.

+\#    3014 - When adding a user, must not be an LDAP user.

+\#    3020 - Account is locked

+\#    3022 - Customer/Site already exists.

+\#    3026 - Customer name length has exceeded 120 characters.

+\#    4000 - SessionID not found or has expired.

-#5000 - An unexpected exception occurred.
+\#    5000 - An unexpected exception occurred.

-#3020 - Account is locked
+\#    5000 - Query failed.

+\#    5000 - javax.validation.ValidationException: Unable to validate UI session

+\#    9910 - Service Organization already exists.